 Thank you for considering our agency for your clinical placement.
 Horsham & Crawley Counselling Group is a Community Interest Company that is committed to supporting student counsellors on their journey to professional qualification.

-We usually recruit twice a year – once during the Summer and again in the Spring for counsellors in training who wish to work with adults (18+).
+We usually recruit twice a year for students looking to work with adults (18+) – early each year and then again during the Autumn.
 We post on our website and via other organisations and training establishments email networks to advise that we are recruiting.

 If you contact us outside of these periods we will ask you to reapply when our application process opens.
 If you are seeking to work with children or young people please email us separately.

 Please read this information carefully before applying to ensure that we can meet your requirements and you ours.

 Who are we and what is our client base?